 Risks of screening

-There's also a small risk that the bowel scope screening test and some of the tests you might have if screening finds something unusual could damage your bowel, but this is rare.
+There's also a small risk that the colonoscopy test you might have if screening finds something unusual could damage your bowel, but this is rare.

 Bowel cancer screening for people with Lynch syndrome